flix/book/src/structs.md

 ```

 Here we declare a struct with three fields: `name`, `age`, and `height`.
 The
-`name` field is immutable, i.e. cannot be changed once a struct instance has
+`name` field is immutable, i.e. cannot be changed once the struct instance has
 been created.
-The `age` and `heights` are mutable and can be changed after
+The `age` and `heights` are mutable and hence can be changed after
 creation.
 The `Person` struct has one type parameter: `r` which specifies the
-region that the struct will be associated with.
+region that the struct belongs to.

-> **Note:** Every struct must have a region type parameter and it must be the
+Every struct must have a region type parameter and it must be the last in the
-> last type parameter.
+type parameter list.

 ### Creating a Struct